-Information about how to provide feedback will be made available in appropriate formats and languages or on tape if preferred.
-The leaflet will also be made available to relatives, friends, and advocates.
+Information about how to provide feedback can be made available in appropriate formats and languages or on tape if preferred upon request.
+The leaflet can also be made available to relatives, friends, and advocates.

 St Anne's will work with the individual to ensure they feel listened to and supported throughout the complaint process where a complaint refers to protected characteristics, we will take care to ensure our processes in handling the complaint are sensitive to this factor, this may include for example the choice of investigation office, settings/location of meetings.